Matrix030/SeCoNd_BrAiN/AI Agent Course/Unit 1 - Introduction to Agents/3) Messages and Special Tokens/What Are Chat Templates?.md

+## Chat-Templates

+As mentioned, chat templates are essential for **structuring conversations between language models and users**.
+They guide how message exchanges are formatted into a single prompt.

 Think of **chat templates** like special formats for how messages are written down before giving them to the robot.
 Different robots like messages in different "styles."

 #### 💬 Example 1: SmolLM Style (like writing a play)